4. Patient Charges

 The Safety Net early supply rule does not apply to PBS/RPBS prescriptions originating from hospitals.

 A special patient contribution is payable for a pharmaceutical benefit when a supplier will not supply it at the benchmark price.
 Any extra charge for a higher priced benefit is paid by the patient, together with their usual patient contribution.
-Exemptions on medical grounds are available, but must be granted by the Department of Human Services.
+Exemptions on medical grounds are available, but must be granted by Services Australia.
 For RPBS special patient contribution arrangements see the RPBS Explanatory Notes.

 Under the brand premium arrangements, reimbursement to pharmacists is based on the lowest-priced brand.
 Any extra charge for a higher priced brand is paid by the patient, together with their usual patient contribution.

 Under the therapeutic group premium arrangements, reimbursement to pharmacists is based on the lowest priced benefit items within identified therapeutic groups.
 Any extra charge for a higher priced benefit is paid by the patient, together with their usual patient contribution.
-Exemptions on medical grounds are available, but must be granted by the Department of Human Services.
+Exemptions on medical grounds are available, but must be granted by Services Australia.

 There are separate arrangements for PBS prescriptions in certain public hospitals.
 To obtain pharmaceutical benefits under these arrangements a patient must attend a participating public hospital and be a discharge patient or non-admitted patient.
 Only a medical practitioner providing medical treatment or a midwife providing midwifery treatment or a nurse practitioner providing nurse practitioner treatment in a participating public hospital may prescribe PBS subsidised medication.
 Victoria, Queensland, South Australia, Western Australia, Tasmania and the Northern Territory have these arrangements.